- Water & Sewer Utility Report Card 2022 (PDF)

-Water meters—which measure water usage—are placed just inside the exterior wall of all homes and businesses in Fredericton.
-Make sure your water meter is accessible in case it requires service, and that renovations never cover it without leaving access.
-Next to your meter is your main water valve, which you may need in a hurry should a leak develop in your plumbing.
-Exercising this valve from time to time will help ensure that it can be easily operated should a problem develop with interior plumbing.
+Please make sure your water meter is accessible in case it requires service, and that renovations never cover it without leaving access.
+Exercising your water valve from time to time will help ensure that it can be easily operated should a problem develop with interior plumbing.